 Do not import these tasks into any version less than 6.0, it will cause issues.

 Windows 10 in-place upgrade.
 This custom deployment is used when an in-place upgrade of Windows 10 is needed, either from Windows 7/8 or an earlier build of Windows 10.
 The same edition must be used when upgrading.
-The auto logon and prepare Windows 10 tasks need to be customized for your environment, make sure to read the notes.
+The auto logon and prepare Windows 10 tasks need to be customized for your environment, make sure to read the notes field for those two tasks.

 Run tasks in an operating system.
 If you have tasks that need to be run within the OS, then this task group is needed for everything to run the way you would expect.
 Some tasks need to be customized for your environment, make sure to read the notes.